 Fed OASDI/EE and Cost of Living

 When Fed OASDI/EE tax rates increase, it reflects a cost of living adjustment (COLA) for citizens on Social Security.
 The size of the COLA depends on inflation rates.
 As prices of necessities go up, the people receiving Social Security need to have their benefits increased to keep up with the cost of living.

 Employees need to remember that that Fed OASDI/EE tax is completely different from federal income taxes.
 The federal income tax is just what it sounds like.
 It is the amount of your income that is taxable.
 Federal income tax is determined by how much you earn and how many dependents you claim.
-For example, an individual can claim themselves, their spouse, and each of their children.
+For example, an individual can claim themselves, their spouse, and each of their children as dependents.

 The federal government uses withholding tax to fund food stamps, housing assistance, national defense, meals for school children, and energy assistance.
 Federal income tax also pays for infrastructure and research.